wireapp/wire-server/charts/sftd/README.md

 [`endpoint_pod_names`](https://github.com/coredns/coredns/tree/master/plugin/kubernetes)
 option which they might not have the ability to do.

-However if you are able to set this setting, you could use a `Deployment` instead of a `StatefulSet`.
-The benefit of a `Deployment` is that it replaces all pods at once; such that you do not have to wait `replicas * terminationGracePeriodSeconds` for a rollout to finish but just `terminationGracePeriodSeconds`.
-This drastically eases the painfulness of operations when you have `terminationGracePeriodSeconds` set to a high number.
+If you are able to set this setting, you could use a `Deployment` instead of a `StatefulSet`.
+The benefit of a `Deployment` is that it replaces all pods at once; such that you do not have to wait `replicaCount * terminationGracePeriodSeconds` for a rollout to finish but just `terminationGracePeriodSeconds`.
+This drastically improves operations.
+We should expose this as an option for a future release.